philleconnect/Rechnerverwaltung/README.md

 # Rechnerverwaltung
-This is the web bases administration backend and client application API of PhilleConnect.
+This is the REST endpoint and the web based administration backend of PhilleConnect.

-# How to use this?
-This requires a webserver with PHP and a MySQL/MariaDB server.
-To use the user account management, it requires a LDAP server.
-To use the internet access control, your network router must be an IPFire.
+Note: The client api moved to a separate repository.

+# Backend
+Backend code is located in /api.
+It uses Python-Flask.
+Tested on Python 3.6 or later.

+# Frontend
+Frontend code is located in /ui.
+It uses Framework7 and Webpack.
+You'll need `nodejs` and `npm` for building and running the development setup.
+Useful commands:
+- Setup: `npm install`
+- Build: `npm run build-prod`
+- Run: `npm run start`